Your body is amazing. After birth, your body provides all the nourishment your baby needs for the first few months of life.

 By day four or five, your milk should be in and your baby should be peeing five to eight times every 24 hours and having a three to four poopy diapers.

-Watch for signs that your baby is latched deeply, including having a wide gape, lips flanged out, and vigorous suck.
+Watch for signs that your baby is latched deeply, including having an open mouth, lips curled out and a strong suck.

 You should feel strong tugs and hear your baby swallow.
 At the end of a successful breastfeeding session, your baby will come off the breast asleep or satisfied, and your breasts should feel softer.